 After returning to homeport, he was reassigned to Afloat Training Group Pacific Northwest as Assistant Combat Systems Officer.
 Chief Warrant Officer Wallace retired from active duty in 2007, returning to his home state of Georgia.
 After his moving home, he returned to college in order to complete his degree with the ultimate goal of becoming a High School Teacher.

 Chief Warrant Officer Wallace's decorations include two Navy Commendation Medals, five Navy Achievement Medals and various other service medals and ribbons.
 He has over 18 years sea service with over 30 years of leadership experience.

 Chief Warrant Officer Wallace retired from over 25 years of service in the United States Navy on 1 March 2007.
 Upon completion of his Bachelor Degree he accepted the position of Senior Naval Science Instructor at Jefferson County High School.
 During his Navy career he was recognized for his service to his community and his efforts working with children.
 In 1996 he was selected as the South Florida Council Cub master of the Year and was presented with a "Key to the City" of Key West, Florida for his efforts with scouting and volunteer coaching of youth sports.

 At Jefferson County High School, he serves as an Advisor/Mentor to members of the Principal's Student Leadership Council and coaches NJROTC competitive teams and has served as both the Boy's and Girl's Soccer Coach.
-He is a qualified Master Marksmanship Instructor and he has lead the NJROTC Air Rifle Team to Navy JROTC Nationals the past five years.
+He is a qualified Master Marksmanship Instructor and he has lead the NJROTC Air Rifle Team to Navy JROTC Nationals seven of the pst ten years.
 His overarching goal for his students is to provide them with opportunities to become better and more involved citizens, and to assist them reaching their educational goals.